top of page

 I’ve delivered cheesy-chicken-spinach-casseroles for births and miscarriages.
 I send guests home from dinner parties with a morning hug of cinnamon-almond granola.

-I over cater every meal—big occasion or daily dinner.
+I over-cater every meal—big occasion or daily dinner.

-After Thanksgiving or Christmas, nobody leaves empty handed.
-For a few years I even made extra ham because one year we ate it all.
+After Thanksgiving or Christmas, nobody leaves empty-handed.
+For a few years, I even made extra ham because one year we ate it all.
 I was distraught that people would think I didn’t love them enough to prepare extra food.
 I will never be caught short again.

 As girlfriends appeared, their first meal with us was never a big deal.
 Dinners were easygoing and a way to connect in our busy lives.
 The boys naturally assumed eating would make it more comfortable for everyone.
 And it did.
-The young women they have chosen as partners are delightful companions bolstering conversations and bringing different voices and perspectives to our table enlivening our family time.

 Assorted dishes on a marble table: glazed salmon, stuffed chicken rolls, salads, fried rice, mac and cheese, with a blue napkin and cutlery.